SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 Here are some important questions to consider:
 * What type of data do you have? (e.g. tables, videos, transcripts)
 * How are you planning to transform your data?
-* Do the software’s unique features support your methodology?
+* Does the software’s unique features support your methodology?
 * How do you want your data visualized and exported?
 * Is there a software learning community to join?